jehrnsperger/dog-breed-classifier/README.md

 #### dog_app.ipynb
 The Jupyter Notebook which served as a starting point for this project.
 Here, the pre-trained models used in utils.py are actually trained and more context is provided.
-The final VGG19 model achieves an accuracy score of about 73%.
-A higher score of about 83% was achieved with RestNet50; however, this model could not be deployed due to some dependency-issues with the bottleneck features in a higher Keras version (greater than 2.0.2).
-Hence, the VGG19 model was used.

 #### app.py
 Generates the Flask-Web-App.
 The user can upload an image and the Neural Network will predict the